Getting Started with cloudtaser on GKE¶

 Scan your cluster for workloads that reference Kubernetes Secrets:

-This scans all Deployments, StatefulSets, and DaemonSets for secretKeyRef, secretRef, and Vault injector annotations.
+This scans all Deployments, StatefulSets, and DaemonSets for secretKeyRef, secretRef, and third-party secret-store injector annotations (e.g. Vault Agent Injector).
 It outputs SecretMapping CRD YAML to stdout.

 Step 5: Annotate a Deployment for Injection¶